 You are eligible for a Boren Fellowship for graduate study if you are:

 Students interested in the Boren should contact ODPS by mid-fall before the national application deadline to consult on appropriate plans of study.
-The national deadline for direct submission to the Boren is January 30, 2019.
+The national deadlines for Graduate and Undergraduate applications usually fall in late January/early February.
+Please consult the Boren website for details.